cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/tech_deep_dive.md

 https://github.com/aws-samples/amazon-rekognition-virtual-proctor/blob/master/src/functions/proctor/index.js

+You will now be looking at the Lambda code we want to understand

 #### Understanding the Lambda code
 Note: All Lambda code discussed in this workshop is written in the node.js language and is executed inside the Node.js 12.x runtime.
 You may use a different language and runtime environment for your own project.

 > Note: The full list of available runtimes can be found at the following link: https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html

 ##### indexHandler Entry point